 The English Language Institute (ELI) teaches English to people whose first language is not English.
 The program prepares students for academic success on an American campus, both in terms of English language and cultural awareness.
 The ultimate goal for most ELI students will be to gain entry into JSU or another postsecondary institution in the United States.
-The ELI curriculum covers five areas of study: reading/writing, listening/speaking, language structure, oral communication, and cultural study electives.
+The ELI curriculum covers four areas of study: reading, listening/speaking, composition/grammar, and supplemental classes.
 Please consult the English Language Institute's website at www.jsu.edu/eli for more information concerning the program.